grantjenks/python-runstats/README.rst

    >>> exp_stats.mean()
    6.187836645

-`ExponentialMovingStatistics` can also work in a time-based mode i.e. old statistics are not simply discounted by the decay rate each time a value is pushed but an effective decay rate is calculated based on the provided decay rate and the time difference between the last push and the current push. `ExponentialMovingStatistics` operate in time based mode when a `delay` value is provided at construction.
+`ExponentialMovingStatistics` can also work in a time-based mode i.e. old statistics are not simply discounted by the decay rate each time a value is pushed but an effective decay rate is calculated based on the provided decay rate and the time difference between the last push and the current push.
+`ExponentialMovingStatistics` operate in time based mode when a `delay` value is provided at construction.
 The delay is the no. of seconds that need to pass for the effective decay rate to be equal to the provided decay rate.
 For example, if a delay of 60 and a delay of 0.9 is provided, than after 60 seconds pass between calls to push() the effective decay rate for discounting the old statistics equals 0.9, when 120 seconds pass than it equals 0.9 ** 2 = 0.81 and so on.
 The exact formula for calculating the effective decay rate at a given call to push is: decay ** ((current_timestamp - timestamp_at_last_push) / delay).
 The initial timestamp is the timestamp at object construction.

 .. code-block:: python

+   >>> import time
    >>> alpha_stats = ExponentialMovingStatistics(decay=0.9, delay=1)
    >>> time.sleep(1)
    >>> alpha_stats.push(100)
    >>> round(alpha_stats.mean())
-   >>> 10
+   10
    >>> alpha_stats.clear()  # note that clear() resets the timer as well
    >>> time.sleep(2)
    >>> alpha_stats.push(100)
    >>> round(alpha_stats.mean())
-   >>> 19
+   19

 There are a few things to note about an time_based `ExponentialMovingStatistics` object:
 - When providing an iterable at construction together with a delay, the iterable is first processed in non-time based mode i.e. as if there would be no delay
 - The delay can also be set after object construction.
 In this case the initial